Lawmakers clear hurdle for Mississippi to change state flag

-JACKSON • Lawmakers cleared a big hurdle on Saturday, voting by more than two-thirds majority to suspend legislative deadlines in order to file a bill to change the state flag.
+JACKSON • Lawmakers cleared major hurdles on Saturday, voting to suspend legislative deadlines by a two-thirds vote, allowing a bill to be filled to change the state flag.

+The next step could come as early as Sunday and would only require a majority to pass the bill.

 State Rep. Jason White, R-West, told members of the House that regardless of how one feels about the flag the "Confederate emblem on our state flag is viewed by many as a symbol of hate."